 As always, take the precautions into account and follow any instructions before using.
 If you’re uncertain, check with a holistic vet first.

 Here’s a helpful guide:

 - If using a powder or capsule of straight, 500 mg for dogs weighing 25-50 lbs every 8-12 hrs.

 - If using an extract or tincture, use 5-10 drops for every 10 lbs every 8-12 hrs.

-Senior Dog Wisdom formula above includes Ginkgo Biloba, but also includes other crucial fatty acids and antioxidants for your dog’s brain health.
+Senior Dog Wisdom formula includes Ginkgo Biloba, but also includes other crucial fatty acids and antioxidants for your dog’s brain health.